etg-dev/etg-dev/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Mouse+Memoirs&size=65&pause=500&color=cd9106&vCenter=true&width=700&height=70&lines=Erfan+Taghinia;etg-dev;a+Software+Developer)](https://git.io/typing-svg)

  </div>

-#  About Me:

 ## Hi there 👋

 ### My name is Erfan, and I'm a software developer currently focusing on learning Golang 🌱.

-In the past, I worked as a front-end and Android developer, but now I'm more interested in solving problems and dealing with vulnerabilities 🔍.
+### In the past, I worked as a front-end and Android developer,
+### but now I'm more interested in solving problems and dealing with vulnerabilities 🔍.

 ### Feel free to ask me any questions you have, I'm always happy to help!
 You can reach me via my Gmail account